CaGListRo/strumming-pattern-generator/ReadMe.md

-# Strumming Pattern Generator
+# Strumming Pattern Generator with Metronome

-This project is a simple Python application that generates random strumming patterns using the `pygame` library.
-The application displays arrows (up and down) to represent the strumming directions, with customizable visual elements like a background image and arrow graphics.
+This project is an enhanced Python application that combines a **strumming pattern generator** with a **metronome**.
+It provides options for generating visual and audio representations of musical patterns, including adjustable metronome sounds for beats and strumming.

 ## Features

+### 1. Metronome Mode

+- Plays a metronome sound for 4/4 time signatures.
+- The first beat has a distinct tone compared to other beats.

+### 2. Strumming Pattern Mode

+- Generates random strumming patterns.
+- Plays different sounds for downstrokes and upstrokes.

+### 3. Interactive GUI

+- Adjustable BPM (Beats Per Minute) through buttons.
+- Checkboxes to toggle features like sound, metronome mode, or strumming mode.
-- **Random Strumming Patterns**: Randomly generates upward and downward strumming arrows.
+- Visual indicators for beats and strumming slots.

-- **Interactive GUI**: Displays the strumming pattern on a graphical interface with lines separating each arrow.
-- **Customizable Assets**: Allows loading custom background and arrow images.
-- **Frame Control**: Runs at a fixed frame rate of 30 FPS for smooth visuals.
+### 4. Customizable Assets

+- Includes options to replace images (background, arrows, checkboxes) and sounds.

 ## Requirements